-Abstract

-8 Using the GMM estimator technique described by Blundell and Bond (1998), this paper tend similar macro-economic and financial structure environments, one can make judgments concerning the success of their competitive strategies and other managerial procedure by using different profitability measures.
+Abstract - Using the GMM estimator technique described by Blundell and Bond (1998), this paper tend to identify factors explaining Tunisian bank performance.
+Retaining the main 10 commercial Tunisian banks during the 1998 to 2011 period, we look at whether, for banks operating in similar macro-economic and financial structure environments, one can make judgments concerning the success of their competitive strategies and other managerial procedure by using different profitability measures.
 Our investigation includes bank-specific as well as industry-specific and macroeconomic factors affecting bank performance.
-The empirical results